-We expect to receive aggregate net proceeds of approximately \$\text{ million from the sale of the notes to the underwriters after deducting the underwriters' discount and other offering expenses payable by us.
-We expect to use the net proceeds of this offering to temporarily reduce borrowings outstanding under our multi-year revolving credit facility, which will be used to repay substantially all \$500.0 million aggregate principal amount outstanding under our Senior Notes E, 4.000% fixed-rate, due October 2007, together with accrued and unpaid interest thereon, and for general partnership purposes.
+We will receive aggregate net proceeds of approximately \$\\$\\$ million from the sale of the notes to the underwriters after deducting the underwriters' discount and other offering expenses payable by us.
+We expect to use the net proceeds of this offering to temporarily reduce borrowings outstanding under our multi-year revolving credit facility, together with accrued and unpaid interest thereon, and for general company purposes.

 In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and business combinations.
-Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-As of August 22, 2007, we had \$650 million of borrowings outstanding under our multi-year revolving credit facility that bear interest at a variable rate, which on a weighted-average basis is currently approximately 5.92% per annum.
-Commitments of \$48 million under our multi-year revolving credit facility mature in October 2010 and \$1.2 billion of such commitments mature in October 2011.
+Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general company purposes.
+As of March 21, 2008, we had \$1.075 billion of borrowings outstanding under our multi-year revolving credit facility that bear interest at a variable rate, which on a weighted-average basis is currently approximately 3.49% per annum.
 Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of this offering.
 Please read "Underwriting."